2026 Matsuru Pacific International Judo Championships

 Eligibility: Coaches must be minimum NCCP Dojo Instructor trained.
 Coaches who do not meet this requirement will not receive an accreditation card and will not be allowed to coach in the coaching chair.

-Meetings: There will be a referee/coaches meeting Friday, March 13 at 8:30pm.
+Meetings: There will be a referee/coaches meeting Friday, March 13 at 7 pm at the Executive Hotel.
 It is strongly encouraged for all coaches to attend.

 Referees